mckchris109/CSC-315-Trentoniana-Database/README.md

 Instructions:

-First, download the set of files in the app
+First, download the set of files in the app folder and the .csv files in the document folder.
+Move the downloads to your desired loaction.

 Next enter postgres using the following command